 The base wage rates for bargaining unit members are as set forth in Appendix A of this Memorandum of Understanding.
-The base rates shown in Appendix A shall increase by three percent (3%) effective on July 1, 2016 (MESA determines the timeline for implementation of retroactive payments); by three percent (3%) on the first day of the first pay period beginning on or after July 1, 2017; and by three percent (3%) on the first day of the first day of the first pay period beginning on or after July 1, 2017; and by three percent (3%) on the first day of the first day of the first pay period beginning on or after July 1, 2018.
+The base rates shown in Appendix A shall increase by three and one-quarter percent (3.25%) effective on July 1, 2019; and by three percent (3%) on the first day of the first pay period beginning on or after July 1, 2020.